-A: Do not contact the reporting party.
+A: Do not contact the Complainant.
 You may immediately want to contact someone who can act as your advisor; anyone may serve as your advisor.
-You may also contact the Title IX Coordinator who can explain the University's procedures for addressing sexual misconduct reports.
+You may also contact the Title IX Coordinator who can explain Herzing

+University's procedures for addressing sexual misconduct reports.
 You may also wish to seek counseling independently.
 See below regarding legal representation.